 - Identify new media and technologies and be able to plan for their use in K-12 curriculum;

 - Identify new and critical literacy, and employ both in their daily work;

 - Locate, identify, and employ adaptive technologies for use in inclusive classrooms;

 - Use distance learning to expand student and professional communities;

 - Create and utilize participatory networks in their students’ and their own learning;

 - Work with colleagues to develop their common understandings of global literacy;

 - Locate their own roles in supporting and shaping students’ diverse literacy and technological practices;

-- Analyze the shifting power relationships that accompany new technologies and literacies when used by students and by education professionals;
+- Analyze the shifting power relationships that accompany new technologies and literacy when used by students and by education professionals;

-- Are confident and willing to use instructional technologies and new media literacies in their professional practices.
+- Are confident and willing to use instructional technologies and new media literacy in their professional practices.